BimantoroW/django-xendit-poc/README.md

 * **Authentication**: User registration and login was implemented to support a shopping cart system and user-specific enrollments.
 While noted as optional, this was included to build a more robust and realistic application.

-* **Deployment**: The application is fully containerized with Docker and includes configurations for Nginx and Gunicorn.
+* **Deployment**: The application is fully containerized with Docker and includes configurations for Nginx.

 ## The Order and Payment Flow